-ARMY RESERVE OFFICERS TRAINING CORP
+RESERVE OFFICERS TRAINING CORP (ROTC)

-Cuyamaca College has entered into an agreement which permits students to enroll in AROTC at San Diego State University.
-For further information contact the AROTC at (619) 594-4943.
+Cuyamaca College has entered into an agreement which permits students to enroll in ROTC at San Diego State University.
+For further information call (619) 594-5813.

 CONTINUING EDUCATION

 Grossmont-Cuyamaca Community College District's Continuing Education Division is at the forefront of workforce development and community-interest training and workshops.
 This division recognizes that education is a lifelong process and of importance to all age groups and exists to serve the educational needs of the community and businesses.
 Educational opportunities such as tuition free noncredit classes, fee-based courses, contract education and grant-funded workforce development programs are all provided though Continuing Education.